Blog

 Just as important as what you put on your skin is what you keep away from it.
 First rule: keep your hands off your face to prevent introducing bacteria to the newly created micro-channels.
 You’ll also need to skip makeup for at least 24 hours.
 The same goes for any active skincare ingredients like retinoids, exfoliating acids (AHAs/BHAs), and Vitamin C serums.
 Even gentle skincare tools like jade rollers are a no-go for now.
 It’s also wise to avoid anti-inflammatory medications like ibuprofen, as they can interfere with the natural inflammatory process that stimulates collagen production.
 Let your skin do its thing without interference.

-Your Skincare Routine for Days 1-3
+Your Skincare Plan for Days 1-3

 For the first 72 hours after your microneedling session, your skin is in full-on repair mode.
 Think of this period as a crucial time for healing, where your main goals are to soothe inflammation, provide intense hydration, and protect your delicate skin barrier.
 Your routine should be incredibly simple and gentle.
 This isn’t the time to experiment with new products or use powerful actives.
 Instead, focus on giving your skin exactly what it needs to recover beautifully and reveal those amazing results you’re looking for.
 The micro-channels created during the treatment are closing, and your skin is working hard to regenerate from within.
 Anything you put on your skin during this time is absorbed more deeply, which is why using the right, calming ingredients is so important.
 By sticking to a minimal, supportive routine, you help the natural rejuvenation process along without causing any setbacks like irritation or prolonged redness.
 It’s all about creating the perfect environment for your skin to do its best work.
 This foundational care sets the stage for the incredible glow that follows.